James Whitmore Jr.

-James Allen Whitmore III (born October 24, 1948), better known as James Whitmore Jr., is an American actor and director, best known for his roles as Captain Jim Gutterman on the television program Baa Baa Black Sheep, Freddie Beamer in The Rockford Files (1977–1979), and Sgt Bernie Terwilliger in Hunter (1984–1986), and since the 1980s as a prolific television director.
+James Allen Whitmore Jr. (born October 24, 1948), is an American actor and television director.
+He is best known for his roles as Captain Jim Gutterman on the television program Baa Baa Black Sheep, Freddie Beamer in The Rockford Files (1977–1979), and Sgt Bernie Terwilliger in Hunter (1984–1986), and since the 1980s as a prolific television director.
 He is the son of actor James Whitmore.

 Life and career

-Born in Manhattan, New York, Whitmore began his acting career relatively late.
+Born in Manhattan, New York, Whitmore Jr. is the son of Emmy and Golden Globe award-winning actor James Whitmore and Nancy Mygatt.
+James Whitmore Jr. began his acting career relatively late.
 He has had recurring guest-starring roles on the TV series The Rockford Files and Hunter.
 He also appeared in two episodes of Magnum, P.I. and an episode of Battlestar Galactica before directing many episodes of series by Donald P. Bellisario, the creator of Magnum and a writer on Galactica.

 Whitmore occasionally acts in the episodes he directs, such as two episodes of Quantum Leap ("8 1/2 Months" and "Trilogy, Pt.
 1").
 In that series, as well as several others, he played different characters in each appearance, rather than recurring roles.